• Skip to main content

 Check to make sure they aren't burning because they brown up quickly.

-Ground chicken must be cooked to 165°F.
+Ground chicken should be cooked to 165°F for food safety.

 Chicken burger about to be topped with bun on a marble countertop.